 If you have registered with us as a customer, you can see the details of your order by signing in to this website, clicking on your name at the top of each page and selecting "My orders".

-Any delivery options and costs will be shown during the checkout process.
-If we cannot deliver to your chosen address, we will tell you and you can give us an alternative address or cancel your order.
+Shipping options and costs are shown during checkout.
+If we cannot ship to your chosen address, we will tell you and you can give us an alternative address or cancel your order.
+We maintain the right to cancel an order if we have seriously underestimated the cost of shipping to a particular destination.

-For some countries we provide a choice of delivery services when our standard service becomes expensive.
-Please note that our refund policy would not include the additional cost of the more expensive delivery service, if you requested it.
+For some countries we provide a choice of shipping services when our standard service becomes expensive.
+Please note that our refund policy does not include the additional cost of the more expensive shipping service, if you requested it.

-We will tell you when your order has been dispatched, and give you an estimated delivery date and sometimes tracking details.
-We normally use delivery services that require a signature on receipt and you may be able to track your delivery online.
+We will tell you when your order has been shipped, and give you an estimated arrival date.
+Sometimes we can also give you information to track your order.
+We sometimes use shipping services that require a signature on receipt.

 For customers in the United Kingdom, orders below €150 (£135) can be sent as "Duty Paid", which means there should be nothing further to pay when your order arrives in the UK.
 To do this you must pay the additional 20% UK VAT at the time of ordering, which we pass on to HMRC on your behalf.
 Please see our shipping information page for more information.

 It is our responsibility to ensure that the goods arrive with you undamaged.
 Please take care when opening the package, as packing materials, including cardboard and paper, may have sharp edges.
-Please also be careful when using knives, scissors or other implements and take precautions when handling and removing items in the package in case they have been damaged.
-Broken glass and ceramics should be considered dangerous and either not handled at all, or handled with great care.
+Please also be careful when using anything sharp and take precautions when handling the package in case the contents have been damaged.
 There is no need to continue opening the package if the contents are broken.
 You should contact us instead.

 If you registered with us as a customer, you can also create a return request using our website: